- Central Office

 Welcome to Regional School Unit 13

-Please click here to view the St. George Withdrawal Agreement.
-It was approved by the St. George Withdrawal Committee and the RSU 13 School Board on June 26, 2014.
+Please click here to view the revised St. George Withdrawal Agreement that was approved by the RSU 13 School Board on August 7, 2014.

 RSU 13 Mathematics Program Audit

 In the 2012 school year, and as RSU 13 entered its third year of consolidation, evidence of inconsistent mathematics achievement continued to be seen across the district’s schools and grade spans.
 Data trends suggested that evidence of successful mathematics learning was more evident for elementary grades, with successive proficiency drops occurring in the mid-level grades and continuing into high school.
 This audit sought to study and validate these trends, and to identify salient factors contributing to acknowledged strengths and weaknesses.

 Owls Head Central School

 St. George School

 Thomaston Grammar School